zanderlewis/astric/README.md

     --endfor
     ```

-3. **Run Hyperialum**:
+3. **Run Astric**:
-    Use the `hyperialum` command to process your `.hym` file and generate the corresponding CSS file:
+    Use the `Astric` command to process your `.astr` file and generate the corresponding CSS file:
     ```sh
-    hyperialum example.hym output.css
+    Astric example.astr output.css
     ```

 4. **Check the output**: